Summer Courses, Credits, and Grades

 Credits

 All Cornell in Washington classes are regular Cornell University courses and grant academic credit.
+You must be enrolled in a course to remain in the program.
+You do not have to petition for your credits to transfer onto your transcript.

-Grades & symbols
+Grades & Symbols

 Approximately 10 days after the end of your class you may log into the Cornell Student Center to view your grades.
 Your Cornell NetID and password are required.